theupdateframework/specification/tuf-spec.md

       : <dfn>KEYTYPE</dfn>
       ::
-        a string denoting a public key signature system, such as <a for="keytype">"rsa"</a>, <a for="keytype">"ed25519"</a>, and <a
+        A string denoting a public key signature system, such as <a for="keytype">"rsa"</a>, <a for="keytype">"ed25519"</a>, and <a
         for="keytype">"ecdsa-sha2-nistp256"</a>.

       : <dfn>SCHEME</dfn>
       ::
-        a string denoting a corresponding signature scheme.
+        A string denoting a corresponding signature scheme.
 For example: <a for="scheme">"rsassa-pss-sha256"</a>, <a for="scheme">"ed25519"</a>, and <a
         for="scheme">"ecdsa-sha2-nistp256"</a>.

       : <dfn>KEYVAL</dfn>
       ::
-        a dictionary containing the public portion of the key.
+        A dictionary containing the public portion of the key.

 The reference implementation defines three signature schemes, although TUF is not restricted to any particular signature scheme, key type, or